Manage access to Amazon Web Services Support Center

 If you can't sign in to Support Center, you can use the Contact Us

-Amazon account
+Amazon account (not recommended)

 You can sign in to the Amazon Web Services Management Console and access the Support Center by using your Amazon account email address and password.
 This identity is called the Amazon account root user.
 However, we strongly recommend that you don't use the root user for your everyday tasks, even the administrative ones.
 Instead, we recommend that you use IAM, which lets you control who can perform certain tasks in your account.